VesperAkshay/File_Compression/README.md

 # Text Compression App

-This is a desktop application for text compression using Huffman, LZW, and Deflate algorithms.
+This is a desktop application for text compression using Huffman, LZW, Burrows-Wheeler and Deflate algorithms.
+With added capability of image and audio compression using JPEG2000 and Pyflac algorithms

 ## Installation